KenLauxzs/Bus-Fare-Application/README.md

 It has 2 tabs which is passernger list and bus fare calculator base on meter.

 disadvantage:
-its uses internet to when list passenger list
+its uses internet to see the list of passengers